change-metrics/monocle/README.md

 By default docker-compose will fetch the latest published container images.
 Indeed, we produce Docker container images for the master version of Monocle.
-If running master does not fit your needs, you could still use the last release by setting the MONOCLE_VERSION to 0.9.0 in the .env file.
+If running master does not fit your needs, you could still use the last release by setting the MONOCLE_VERSION to 1.1.0 in the .env file.
 Please refer to [System configuration section](#system).

 ### Create the config.yaml file

 The `config.yaml` file is used by the crawler and api services.

-If you want to crawl GitHub public repositories, generate a personal access token on GitHub (w/o any specific rights) at https://github.com/settings/tokens.
+To crawl GitHub public repositories, you must generate a personal access token on GitHub (w/o any specific rights) at https://github.com/settings/tokens.

 Then create the config file `etc/config.yaml`.
 Here is an example your could start with.